OM-2/2N Best Battery: 1.55V Silver Oxide (357, EPX76, G13, MS76, SR44, 303, s76, KS76)

 exposures, with any asa film.
 The OM-2 exposure limit is completely asa

-based.
-The lower the asa of the film, the longer the capability of the camera in low light.
-As mentioned before, the plain OM-2 at asa 12, low light exposure capability is 19 minutes (approx.) and asa 1600 is 19 SECONDS.
-Low light capability is unlimited if you are using the mechanical B setting.
+of the camera in low light.
+As mentioned before, the plain OM-2 at asa 12, low light exposure capability is 19 minutes (approx.) and

 This circuit (located in the bottom of the 2N body) is sometimes